-Regional-Level Priorities:
+Regional Priorities:

-- 1. Plan Bay Area 2050: Ratification of the final preferred scenario of Plan Bay Area 2050 that curbs urban boundary expansion, more tightly integrates open space preservation and stewardship, and funds Priority Conservation Areas (PCA). - 2.
-Regional Housing Needs Allocation: Ensure regional housing allocations and zoned housing locations do not impact sensitive habitats, wildlife corridors, and areas at high risk for wildfire. - 3.
-Regional Collaboration: Expand funding and enhance opportunities for regional collaboration and coordination of conservation and public access plans. - 4.
-Active Transportation Programs: Expand funding for the construction of bicycle/pedestrian paths, installation of bike racks and other projects and programs that make walking or biking easier, safer and more convenient.
+- Plan Bay Area 2050: Promote the implementation of Plan Bay Area 2050 environmental goals, including the re-scoping of the Priority Conservation Area (PCA) program.
+Seek to ensure implementation of the plan curbs urban boundary expansion and more fully integrates open space preservation and stewardship. - Regional Housing Needs Allocation: Ensure regional housing allocations and zoned housing locations do not impact sensitive habitats, wildlife corridors, and areas at high risk for wildfire. - Regional Collaboration: Expand funding and enhance opportunities for regional collaboration and coordination of conservation and public access plans. - Active Transportation Programs: Expand funding for the construction of bicycle/pedestrian paths, installation of bike racks and other projects and programs that make walking or biking easier, safer and more convenient.
+Promote funding and support for natural surface recreation trails as a means for the public to access and enjoy natural landscapes. - Public Transit to Increase Public Open Space Access (aka "Transit to Trails"): Support the expansion of funding for public transit options to access public open space and parks.

-Federal-Level Priorities:
+Federal Priorities: